mmdagent-ex/site-doc/content.en/docs/73_remote_tcpip.md

 ---
-title: Connection Using TCP/IP
+title: TCP/IP Connection
 slug: remote-tcpip
 ---
 {{< hint info >}}
-The TCP/IP connection is provided by Plugin_Remote.
-Please ensure that this plugin is enabled when in use.
+TCP/IP connections are provided by Plugin_Remote.
+Ensure this plugin is enabled before use.
 {{< /hint >}}

-# Communication Using TCP/IP
+# TCP/IP Communication

-We also support [connection and control](../remote-control) using TCP/IP.
+TCP/IP also supports [connection and control](../remote-control).
 With TCP/IP, **MMDAgent-EX can act as either a client or a server**.
-Once a connection is established, the behavior of both is the same, with all of MMDAgent-EX's messages being sent to the server, and text sent from the other party is issued as a message within MMDAgent-EX.
+After a connection is established the behavior is the same in both cases: all MMDAgent-EX messages are sent to the server, and text received from the peer is posted as messages inside MMDAgent-EX.

 {{< hint danger >}}
-WebSocket and TCP/IP cannot be set up simultaneously.
-When using TCP/IP, please omit the WebSocket settings from the .mdf file.
+WebSocket and TCP/IP cannot be configured at the same time.
+When using TCP/IP, remove any WebSocket settings from the .mdf.
 {{< /hint >}}

-## Case 1: When MMDAgent-EX serves as the server
+## Case 1: MMDAgent-EX as Server

-Here are the settings and program example when MMDAgent-EX launches as a server and accepts connections from clients.
+Configuration and example programs for when MMDAgent-EX runs as a server and accepts connections from clients.

-### Launching MMDAgent-EX as a TCP/IP Server
+### Configuration: Start MMDAgent-EX as a TCP/IP Server

-In the .mdf file, set `Plugin_Remote_EnableServer=true`, and the port number to listen on.
+In the .mdf, set `Plugin_Remote_EnableServer=true` and the port number to listen on.

 {{<mdf>}}
 Plugin_Remote_EnableServer=true